elves/elvish.io/src/ref/language.md

 ## Map

-Maps are also surrounded by square brackets; elements are written like `&key=value` (think HTTP query parameters) and separated by whitespaces.
+Maps are also surrounded by square brackets; a key/value pair is written `&key=value` (reminiscent to HTTP query parameters), and pairs are separated by whitespaces.
 Whitespaces are allowed after `=`, but not before `=`.
 Examples:

 ```elvish-transcript
 ~> put [&foo=bar &lorem=ipsum]